fylobc/fylobc.github.io/_parts/Part_4.md

 ---
 layout: collection
-title: "Part 4: Can Bitcoin Function as a Currency? "
+title: "Can Bitcoin Function as a Currency? "
 ---

 <p>To answer this, let’s start by thinking about some useful properties for a currency.
 It should be: